• Follow Us on Social Media

 Legal Separation

-A court process in many states designed to define the important rights and obligations between spouses when they live apart but do not want divorce.
+A court process, in some states, defining rights and obligations when spouses live apart without divorcing.
 There is no such thing as a legal separation in Massachusetts.

 Maintenance